You are here

-[W]e walked into the gardens, to see the places where the best views presented themselves, & which Mr. Jefferson had fixed - on as favourite spots for walking, reading or reflection. ...On a point of the mountain ... there - is an eminence where Mr. Jefferson had erected a little Grecian temple & which was a favourite spot with him to read & sit ill-we stood on the spot, but a violent storm some years since blew down the temple & no vestiges are left."
+[W]e walked into the gardens, to see the places where the best views presented themselves, & which Mr. Jefferson had fixed on as favourite spots for walking, reading or reflection. ... on a point of the mountain ... there is an eminence where Mr. Jefferson had erected a little Grecian temple & which was a favourite spot with him to read & sit in — we stood on the spot, but a violent storm some years since blew down the temple, and no vestiges are left.1

 Gilpin was describing Jefferson's aerie in 1827, one year after Jefferson's death.
-The brightest days for Monticello had passed and vestiges of the landscape continued to suffer from time and neglect until, as one commentator noted in the 1880s, "Jefferson's orchards and terraced gardens, the serpentine flower-borders on the western lawn, to which came yearly contributions from the Jardin des Plantes of Paris, and the beautiful 'roundabout' walks and drives have all disappeared."
+The brightest days for Monticello had passed and vestiges of the landscape continued to suffer from time and neglect until, as one commentator noted in the 1880s, "Jefferson's orchards and terraced gardens, the serpentine flower-borders on the western lawn, to which came yearly contributions from the Jardin des Plantes of Paris, and the beautiful 'roundabout' walks and drives have all disappeared."2

-We know from Jefferson's notes that the building was to be a light and airy brick structure, 13'-6" square with arches on all four sides enclosed with sash similar to some designed for the main house.
+We know from Jefferson's notes that the building was to be a light and airy brick structure, 13' 6" square, with arches on all four sides, enclosed with sash similar to some designed for the main house.
 The proportions of the building and the detail of the cornice were to follow Palladio's Tuscan order.
 More than anything else, Jefferson wished to express the geometric form of the cube both inside and out, with the addition of a pyramidal roof crowned by a Chinese lattice railing.
 Gilpin's remark that the building was "Grecian" would appear to be only a general reference to a classical style, for the effect of the pavilion would have been consistent not with Greek architecture but with Jefferson's ideas of Roman neo-classicism.

-It was probably several years later that Jefferson worked up in greater detail his plans for the pavilions that he now intended to erect in the pleasure grounds.
-At the same time he noted that eight thousand bricks would be needed for the "garden pavilion."
+It was probably several years later that Jefferson worked up in greater detail his plans for the pavilions that he now intended to erect in the pleasure grounds.10 At the same time he noted that eight thousand bricks would be needed for the "garden pavilion."
 This is clearly a reference to a structure in the kitchen garden and the number of bricks corresponds closely to the total calculated by Jefferson in the detailed memorandum.
 The archaeological excavations of 1980 provided evidence that the building was actually constructed and that the siting followed closely Jefferson's original concept of a recess off the garden path.
 It was discovered that the building was positioned as close to the face of the wall as possible so as not to intrude into the walk any more than was necessary.
 Evidence of an arbor along the walk was not found, but deep plowing could have erased all traces of an earlier feature.

-There is also an intriguing reference in Jefferson's account with his brickmason, Hugh Chisholm, to "laying 7000. bricks in temple" in 1812.
-The cost was twenty-eight dollars, something less than the cost of the reconstruction today.
+There is also an intriguing reference in Jefferson's account with his brickmason, Hugh Chisholm, to "laying 7000. bricks in temple" in 1812.11 The cost was twenty-eight dollars, something less than the cost of the reconstruction today.
 The seven thousand bricks were one thousand short of the number called for in the calculations for the garden pavilion and in the 1807 memorandum.

 Once confronted with the restriction of a smaller foundation, Jefferson considered the question of changing the proportions of the building to preserve the visual effect of a cube.
 He knew that he could not lower the height of the arches because of the need for headroom, so he solved the problem by eliminating the architrave and frieze from the entablature of the Tuscan order and positioning the cornice directly over the key stones of the arches, thus reducing the height of the building.
 He was prepared to abandon classical rule and accept, by classical standards, an ungrammatical solution.
 During the excavations of 1980, the archaeologists discovered a more serious fault in the construction, probably unknown to Jefferson until too late.
 The workmen had, in fact, backfilled the garden wall to a certain height before they began to lay stones for the foundation of the building.
 In other words, the foundation was laid on loose fill.
 One wonders if the story that the building blew down in a violent storm was only part of the truth.

 Just when the building collapsed is not known.
 Gilpin says that it was "some years since," but very likely it was near the end of Jefferson's lifetime as it was standing long enough to become a "favourite" place for him to sit and read.
 As late as 1825 a visitor proposed a walk in the garden to the "observatory" which may very well have been the pavilion.
-This seems all the more likely when one considers that the term garden was often used by Jefferson to refer to the kitchen garden rather than the flower beds and pleasure grounds.
+This seems all the more likely when one considers that the term "garden" was often used by Jefferson to refer to the kitchen garden rather than the flower beds and pleasure grounds.

 Of the more than twenty designs for garden structures that Jefferson considered at one time or another for the grounds at Monticello, the "pavilion for the center of the south long walk of the garden" is the only one known to have been constructed.
 If today we consider the many arguments for its reconstruction, among them would be the remarkably complete archaeological and documentary evidence and the visual significance of a landmark.
 But apart from these arguments, the reconstruction of this building has, probably more than any other single act of restoration at Monticello, established the presence of Jefferson in the garden, at the center of his horticultural world.
 It was a world which he would have wished to entrust to the future.
 In 1812, the year that the pavilion was constructed, Jefferson indirectly touched on this point in a letter to a geographer.
-He encouraged his work even though he realized that much of what would be discovered "will be for a future race, when the superlunary geography will have become the object of my contemplations," adding, "Yet I do not wish it the less, on the same principle on which I am still planting trees to yield their shade and ornament half a century hence."
-It is hoped that Jefferson's pavilion, now rebuilt, will yield its pleasure a half century hence and beyond.
+He encouraged his work even though he realized that much of what would be discovered "will be for a future race, when the superlunary geography will have become the object of my contemplations," adding, "yet I do not wish it the less, on the same principle on which I am still planting trees to yield their shade and ornament half a century hence."13 It is hoped that Jefferson's pavilion, now rebuilt, will yield its pleasure a half century hence and beyond.